 Attribute Description Possible values Ascend-Ara-PW (181) Indicates the password of the incoming caller over AppleTalk Remote Access (ARA).
 Text string containing up to 20 characters.
 The default value is null.
-If the caller is to be authenticated by a SecurID server and Auth=RADIUS/ LOGOUT, the username must be "SecurID," and there must be no password.
 Ascend-Authen-Alias (203) Sets this MAX unit's login name during PPP authentication.
 Text string containing up to 16 characters.
 The default is the value of the Name parameter in the System profile.
 Ascend-Callback (246) Enables or disables callback.
-Callback-No (0) Callback-Yes (1) The default value is Callback-No. Ascend-CBCP-Enable (112) Specifies how the MAX responds to requests by callers to support CBCP.
-CBCP-Enabled (0)-Specifies that the MAX will positively acknowledge, during LCP negotiations, support for CBCP.
-CBCP-Not-Enabled (1)- Specifies that the MAX will reject any request to support CBCP.
+Callback-No (0) Callback-Yes (1) The default value is Callback-No. Ascend-Dial-Number (227) Specifies the phone number the MAX dials to reach the bridge, router, or node at the remote end of the link.
+A telephone number containing up to 21 characters, limited to the following: 1234567890()[]!z-# The MAX sends only the numeric characters to place a call.
+The default value is null.
+Ascend-PW-Expiration (21) Specifies an expiration date for the user's password.
+A date in the format month day year.
+The default is no expiration date.